Skip to content

 Also Known As: Corridor plant, Chinese Parsley, Cilantro, Coriander, and Koriandrum

-One of the lesser used culinary herbs, Cilantro is actually the leaves and stems of the corridor plant.
+One of the lesser used culinary herbs, cilantro is actually the leaves and stems of the corridor plant.
 The seeds of this plant are known as coriander.

 This herb is rich in phytonutrients, flavonoids and active phenolic acid.